Owning a Siberian Cat

 We’ve also noticed that Siberian coats can vary quite drastically from cat to cat.
 For Perseus, he requires basically no grooming (we can go weeks without combing him) as his fur is super silky and in three years he’s probably only has four mats in total.
 In contrast, Reinhardt has a more oily and thick coat that requires daily combing and extra care to avoid matting.
 My mother also has a female Neva (a special Siberian mix) named Paisley, and her fur is very soft but extremely thick.
 Paisley’s fur can be difficult to comb through and she is much more prone to getting mats.

 The typical grooming routine for Reinhardt consists of daily combing and a thorough brushing once a week.
-We use x and y.
+We use this comb and this brush.
 When combing him, we always comb in the direction of the fur and try to reach to the bottom layer without just stabbing him.
 The bottom layers tend to mat the most and its not unusual for the top layer to hide the issue.
 We start by combing his mane and around the head as he enjoys this the most, and then we work our way to his sides and back.
 To get his hind legs and stomach, I’ll sometimes have to wait until later in the day when he’s sleepy as he’s not a huge fan of having those spots combed.
 I very rarely brush or comb his tail as it never mats and his fur is much more oily there.
 If we are brushing him, it’s the same process except we go slower and with shorter strokes to avoid catching on a knot and ripping out chunks of fur.
-If you do encounter a particular lily bad knot, you can try to comb it out or you may need to snip it out and then comb it.
+If you do encounter a particular bad knot, you can try to comb it out or you may need to snip it out and then comb it.
 Be very careful when doing this so as not to cut their skin!

 We know some people who shave their cats in the summer with the intention of providing relief to their Siberian, but in reality this prevents their summer coat from properly working to keep them cool (the layers trap in cool air) while also potentially stressing the cat by disrupting their ability to groom.
 A friend who shaved their Siberian one summer also noted that the coat took almost two years to grow back properly.